BAMresearch/aRTist-handbook/source/tutorial_virtual_scene.rst

 Some of these only work once a part is selected.

 .. note:: Select the rotor: either click on it in the *Assembly List* or click on it in the scene.
-It should now be highlighted in the *Assembly List* and a bounding box with yellow corners should appear that encloses the rotor (:numref:`rotorSelected`).
+It should now be highlighted in the *Assembly List* and a bounding box with yellow corners should appear that encloses the *Rotor* in the virtual scene (:numref:`rotorSelected`).

 .. _rotorSelected:
 .. figure:: pictures/tutorial-virtualscene-rotor-selected.png
     :width: 100%

-    The rotor is selected: it is highlighted with a blue background in the *Assembly List* and enclosed in a yellow-cornered bounding box in the virtual scene.
+    The *Rotor* is selected: it is highlighted with a blue background in the *Assembly List* and enclosed in a yellow-cornered bounding box in the virtual scene.

 View Directions
 ^^^^^^^^^^^^^^^